 • CLOTHES: The bigger blue bag in the top middle is an Osprey Ultralight Drysack which I put all my clothes into.
 Another cool option for this is the Osprey Ultralight Stuff Backpack, which is nearly as lightweight but has backpack straps so can double as a small daypack for short hikes around camp.
 More details on clothes below.

 • FOOD: The white bag is my food bag, an Ursack Bear Bag.
 This super strong Spectra fabric food bag is much lighter than a normal bear canister.
 You put your food into an odor-proof plastic bag inside, then tie the bag to the base of a tree away from your tent.
 Bears cannot tear the bag or the rope, so they can’t steal your food.
 Remember: NEVER STORE ANY FOOD IN YOUR TENT!
 Do not give bears a reason to come knocking.
+Or smaller critters either, for that matter.
+We once had some aggressive squirrels chew a hole through our tent trying to get to some toothpaste we left in there!
 As for backpacking food, we prefer to dehydrate our own meals, though we also sometimes eat the freeze-dried backpacker meals too (which are actually pretty good these days).
 But that is a whole ‘nother topic that I will try to tackle some other time in another post.

 • RAIN COVER: The green thing.
 Don’t want your backpack to get wet if/when it rains on you!